 - First, feedback is always there, so you might as well listen 🙂 If you ask someone in the sales organization when feedback about the sales compensation occurs, they’ll typically mention the coffee machine and chit-chat during breaks.

-- Letting the sales team know that feedback is valued and welcomed is a great signal sent to the team.
+- Letting the sales team know that their feedback is valued and welcomed is a great signal sent to the team.
 It’s never a bad idea to tie bonds between sales operations and sales executives.

 - It allows continuous learning, since it’s much easier to go and talk with sales reps rather than planning a meeting with finance, HR or exec leaders, who probably have other priorities at the time you are asking.